 How to make Chinioti Mutton Kunna Recipe

-- 750 gram Mutton (preferably mutton leg cut in pieces)
+- 750 gram Mutton – (preferably mutton leg with bones, cut in pieces)

 - 6-8 black pepper